RoaringBitmap/CRoaring/README.md

 https://groups.google.com/forum/#!forum/roaring-bitmaps

+# Contributing

+When contributing a change to the project, please run `tools/clang-format.sh` after making any changes.
+A github action runs on all PRs to ensure formatting is consistent with this.

 # References about Roaring

 - Daniel Lemire, Owen Kaser, Nathan Kurz, Luca Deri, Chris O'Hara, François Saint-Jacques, Gregory Ssi-Yan-Kai, Roaring Bitmaps: Implementation of an Optimized Software Library, Software: Practice and Experience Volume 48, Issue 4 April 2018 Pages 867-895 [arXiv:1709.07821](https://arxiv.org/abs/1709.07821)